EllaBrands/stanDev/Design:-Consolidated-Output-for-Sample,-Optimize,-ADVI,-and-Diagnose.md

 NB: the text below is re-writing things from (Daniel Lee, Martin Modrák, and Krzysztof Sakrejda).
-You can see that in the page history better, but everybody keeps putting these notes in so fine I will too.
-Are you happy now?
-I also use e-mail for Gb-size file attachments.

 ## Problem